Skip to content

-Digital supply chains are the new frontier.
+Digital supply chains are supposedly the new frontier.
 But let’s ask ourselves, “How is our digital transformation really going?”
 Maybe not as well as we’d hope?
 One major stumbling block for many digitization efforts is the inability of systems and technologies to communicate with one another.
-This data integration challenge, also called data interoperability, is crucial for achieving a seamless digital supply chain and maximizing our tech investments.
-For example, automating internal processes to reduce paperwork can increase efficiency, yet it might also just create another isolated data silo.
-Indeed, without smart data exchange between systems and devices, your digitalization goals will remain out of reach.
+What we have is a data integration challenge, or more specifically, a data interoperability problem.
+Most importantly, we need to solve this critical problem as it is the number one barrier holding us back from achieving a seamless, data-ready supply chain and maximizing our tech investments.

-In this article, I’ll offer you some solutions to help your organization achieve data interoperability and get your systems talking to each other.
+In this article, I’ll share with you solutions that enables your organization to achieve data interoperability and get your systems talking to each other.
 First, I’ll highlight the current disjointed state of supply chain data.
 Next, I’ll detail for you the three key components needed to achieve data interoperability in today’s digital world.
-Namely, these three interoperability components are 1) a data transfer capability, 2) common terminology for intelligent data sharing, and 3) a method to achieve mutual trust between systems, users, and devices.
+Namely, these are 1) a data transfer capability, 2) common terminology for intelligent data sharing, and 3) a method to achieve mutual trust between systems, users, and devices.
 So, let’s get started.

 Current State of Supply Chain Data: Fragmented, Functional Silos, Poor Structure, Few Insights.

 Supply chain data is a nightmare to work with.
-Indeed, it is often characterized by disjointed systems that inhibit visibility and collaboration.
-What’s worse is that most logistics data remains trapped within departmental silos, each with its own data structure and format.
+Indeed, it consists of disjointed, legacy software silos that actually inhibit visibility and collaboration.
+What’s worse is that most logistics data remains trapped within these departmental silos, each with its own data structure and format.
 Consequently, most of us are drowning in a sea of data that’s hard to fathom, and even harder to act upon.
-Moreover, within this “big data” are precious insights buried under layers of incompatibility and ambiguity.
+What’s worse is that within all this “big data” are precious insights buried under layers of incompatibility and ambiguity.

 For a more detailed discussion on supply chains’ data interoperability nightmare, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.